TemApex/payday2-vtc/README.md

 These issues could be fixed by adding new strings to the game, but that's not the purpose of this project.

+**Questionable Issues:**
+- The body bags on Boiling Point say "corpse" even though they're unconscious, not dead.
+This could be fixed by changing it to say "Body", as it is by default, but this is such an incredibly minor issue I'm not sure if it's worth fixing.
+This issue literally ONLY exists on this one heist, and ONLY while you're carrying the bodies.
+For now I'm settling on "Corpse" because I think it looks a little nicer on the HUD, this could very well change in future.

 **Unsupported Heists:**
 - None.